Click here to download the article. Or just read it below.

 Our mailboxes are filled with urgent requests from innumerable ministries.
 The needs may be real, and need are important, but they are also endless.
 So needs alone are not sufficient reason.
 For the glory of God, we must say "no" to many need-meeting opportunities, even most of them, the vast majority of them, in order that we may say a strong "yes" to those that God has uniquely called us to support.

-Of thousands of companies you might invest in, you or your broker choose a relatively small number.
+Of thousands of companies you might invest in through your online wallet, you or your broker choose a relatively small number.
 Even mutual funds are selective in their choices.
 Likewise, our eternal investment portfolios might have only a few dozen ministries, maybe a half dozen out of thousands of worthy ministries.
 I can almost guarantee you that God is calling all of us to give more than we're presently giving, but to give to less than 1% of all the ministries we could give to.

 So, when it comes to investing in eternity, when it comes to giving, what shall I select—and what shall I neglect—for the glory of God?
 Feel guilty if you don't give, and if you don't give very generously.
 But don't feel guilty because you don't give to every good cause.
 You cannot and you should not give to every good cause.
 It is not the will of God for you to give to the majority of good causes, but only to the small minority of great causes he has called you to.